adamdehaven/fetchurls/README.md

 ## Interactive Mode

-If any of the required flags are not passed, a portion of the script will run interactively and you will be prompted for the unset options.
+If you do not pass the --domain flag, the script will run in interactive mode and you will be prompted for the unset options.

 First, you will be prompted to enter the full URL (including HTTPS/HTTP protocol) of the site you would like to crawl: